 Every year, the RenoMark® Reno Tour gives consumers the opportunity to view professionally renovated homes across Ottawa.
-This year being 2020, things were a little different.
-With fewer people being comfortable leaving their homes for unessential purposes and homeowners not opening up their homes to hundreds of strangers, it wasn’t looking good for the Tour.
+This year, though, things were a little different.
+With fewer people being comfortable leaving their homes for unessential purposes and homeowners not opening up their homes to hundreds of strangers, it wasn’t looking good for the Reno Tour.

 See some of the beautiful and creative renovations featured in The 2020 Reno Tour below: